Greg Brockman

 Source Discipline

-Use official OpenAI announcements for dated titles, organizational structure, board events, and named infrastructure partnerships.
+Use official OpenAI announcements for dated titles, organizational structure, board events, model and product launches, and named infrastructure partnerships.
 Use Brockman's own posts for self-described engineering philosophy, and use papers or arXiv records for technical authorship.
 Use government records for congressional testimony.

 For litigation, ownership, political spending, and contested internal motives, prefer court filings, regulator records, campaign-finance records, or company statements over summarized media claims.
 For product and infrastructure claims, prefer OpenAI, partner announcements, official documentation, and regulator filings; use press reports to describe internal reorganization only when the report names what the company confirmed.